ninewise/dissertation/introduction/chapter.md

 Animalia", is a classification; a grouping of organisms.
 It is not the only kingdom, but perhaps it is, for us humans, the most important one, since we are part of it.
-Fortunately, despite calling it a kingdom, there's no king we all are fealty to.
+Fortunately, despite calling it a kingdom, there's no king we all swear fealty to.
 The other kingdoms are usually the plants (Plantae), Fungi, Chromista, Protozoa, Archaea and Bacteria.
 Why usually?
 Well, life being life, the borders between these classifications are a rather gray area and they have been reassigned